Server Side rendering with Angular universal 14

 By clicking on main.js we open this file which contains the text "Features"

-The dist/angular-starter directory contains the main.js file.
+The dist/angular-starter directory contains the main.js file .

-They contain the text "Features".
+It contains the text "Features".

 The main.js file is a javascript file, so it will be misinterpreted by search engines.